Tulum, Quintana Roo, Mexico Guide

 Day Trips

-1 hour 30 minutes by car from Tulum The Yucatan Peninsula is famous for its cenotes, natural sinkholes filled with crystal-clear freshwater.
+1-2 hours by car and boat from Tulum (depending on the area visited) The Yucatan Peninsula is famous for its cenotes, natural sinkholes filled with crystal-clear freshwater.
 Many stunning cenotes are easily accessible from Tulum, offering opportunities for swimming, snorkeling, and diving in breathtaking underground environments.
 Gran Cenote, Dos Ojos, and Cenote Calavera are among the most popular and beautiful options.
 Each cenote has its unique charm, from open-air pools to cavernous underwater systems.

-1 hour by car or colectivo from Tulum Cobá is an ancient Mayan city nestled deep within the jungle.
+30 minutes by car or colectivo from Tulum Cobá is an ancient Mayan city nestled deep within the jungle.
 Unlike other Mayan sites, Cobá allows visitors to climb its main pyramid, Nohoch Mul, offering breathtaking panoramic views of the surrounding rainforest.
 Exploring the sprawling site involves walking or renting a bicycle or tricycle taxi, adding to the adventure.

-1 hour by car from Tulum Akumal
+1 hour by car from Tulum Playa del Carmen

 Travel Time